open-contracting/software-development-handbook/docs/python/code.rst

      logger.debug("hello %s", "world")
 Internationalization (i18n)
   String extraction in most projects is done by the ``xgettext`` command, which doesn't support f-strings.
 To have a single syntax for translated strings, use named placeholders and the ``%`` operator, as recommended by `Django <https://docs.djangoproject.com/en/3.1/topics/i18n/translation/#standard-translation>`__.
+For example:

   .. code-block:: python